Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 * pine and cedar shavings emit gases that cause liver damage when breathed by the bunny

 Further down on the web page above it talks about good litters for rabbits.
 Ones made from newspaper like Yesterday's News or CareFresh are good.
 I use compressed sawdust pellets made for fireplaces.
 It is absorbent, controls oder, doesn't get on everything and it is cheap.

 Again, please don't use cat litter for rabbits.
 It can be toxic.

 I had a litter trained rabbit and it really is nicer than changing the papers in a cage.
 The main thing when choosing litter is to get a natural clay litter with low dust and little or no perfume.
 The rabbits do munch on it so keep it as natural as possible.
-The natural clay litter is really cheap at the feed stores, as is the rabbit food.
-If you clean the litter box daily it really keeps the odor away, and the rabbit is more likely to be consistent with using it.

 I use Yesterday's News and that is the best stuff in the world!
 It dumps right out..never clumps and is very safe for bunnies..recommended by my vet.
 It is biodegradable newspaper bits.

 Yesterday's News or Care Fresh for litter, never clumping, clay, or aromatic wood shavings.
 Why risk it if it's proven to be harmful.
 Ask your vet. :)